openwms/org.openwms.tms.routing.lib/README.md

 Notice that the flow and the expressions are modelled in Activiti Model Explorer.

+## Benefits

+Why did we choose BPMN and Activit?
+From the project experience we've gained, we think that is important that project consultants as well as business persons should define the project specific part in BPMN and not inside code.
+An engineer has usually built a library with business functions over the years and can just plug them together in some kind of flow - we've misused BPMN for that.

 ## Features

 The current implementation allows to reference standard Spring managed